arberx/great-films/README.md

 #### Three Billboards Outside Ebbing, Missouri - 2017

 Mildred Hayes, a hard-nosed mother is seeking justice for her murdered daughter.
 With no arrests after seven months, Mildred puts up three roadside signs to goad Ebbing police chief into action.
 But the law - and especially Sam Rockwell's hot-headed deputy - don't take kindly to the provocation.
 And the townsfolk are on their side.
 But Mildred doesn't care about ruffling a few feathers.
 In fact, she's happy to pluck the whole bird.

+### Hell or High Water - 2016

+Toby is a divorced father who's trying to make a better life for his son.
+His brother Tanner is an ex-convict with a short temper and a loose trigger finger.
+Together, they plan a series of heists against the bank that's about to foreclose on their family ranch.
+Standing in their way is Marcus, a Texas Ranger who's only weeks away from retirement.
+As the siblings plot their final robbery, they must also prepare for a showdown with a crafty lawman who's not ready to ride off into the sunset.

 #### Captian Fantastic - 2016